madranet/vnotes/README.md

-# vnotes
+# V notes

-Personal notes for working with V
+Just a collection of notes and snippets I've jotted down for working with V... until such time as there's some more comprehensive documentation.